MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-sql-usage.md

 1. Select **Save**.

-1. Once enabled we use one of the following policy initiatives:
+1. Once enabled, use one of the following policy initiatives:
-   - Configure SQL VMs and Arc-enabled SQL servers to install Microsoft Defender for SQL and AMA with a Log analytics workspace (LAW) for a default LAW.
-This creates a resources group in *East US*, and managed identity.
+   - Configure SQL VMs and Arc-enabled SQL servers to install Microsoft Defender for SQL and AMA with a Log Analytics Workspace for a default Log Analytics Workspace.
+This creates a resource group in East US and a managed identity.
 For more information about the use of the managed identity, see [Resource Manager template samples for agents in Azure Monitor](/azure/azure-monitor/agents/resource-manager-agent).
-It also creates a resource group that includes a Data Collection Rules (DCR) and a default LAW.
+It also creates a resource group that includes Data Collection Rules and a default Log Analytics Workspace.
 All resources are consolidated under this single resource group.
-The DCR and LAW are created to align with the region of the virtual machine (VM).
+The Data Collection Rule and Log Analytics Workspace are created to align with the region of the virtual machine (VM).

     :::image type="content" source="media/defender-for-sql-usage/default-log-analytics-workspace.png" alt-text="Screenshot of how to configure default log analytics workspace." lightbox="media/defender-for-sql-usage/default-log-analytics-workspace.png":::

-   - Configure SQL VMs and Arc-enabled SQL servers to install Microsoft Defender for SQL and AMA with a user-defined LAW.
-This creates a resources group in *East US*, and managed identity.
+   - Configure SQL VMs and Arc-enabled SQL servers to install Microsoft Defender for SQL and AMA with a user-defined Log Analytics Workspace.
+This creates a resource group in East US and a managed identity.
 For more information about the use of the managed identity, see [Resource Manager template samples for agents in Azure Monitor](/azure/azure-monitor/agents/resource-manager-agent).
-It also creates a resources group with a DCR and a custom LAW in the predefined region.
+It also creates a resource group with DCR and a custom Log Analytics Workspace in the predefined region.

     :::image type="content" source="media/defender-for-sql-usage/user-defined-log-analytics-workspace.png" alt-text="Screenshot of how to configure user-defined log analytics workspace." lightbox="media/defender-for-sql-usage/user-defined-log-analytics-workspace.png":::

-1. To complete the installation process, a restart of the SQL server (instance) is necessary for versions 2017 and older.
+1. To complete the installation process, restart the SQL server (instance) for versions 2017 and older.

 ## Related content